Will-Griffiths-Ireland/Emerald-Eye/README.md

 All user story planning and acceptance criteria can be viewed on the [connected project here.](https://github.com/users/Will-Griffiths-Ireland/projects/4/views/2)

 ## Site Design

+The overall design of the site is tailored towards minilism and focusing on the art itself

 ### Wireframes